StylonWang/override/README.md

 override
 ========

-code replace a library to override libc functions
+code replace a library to override libc functions, to demonstrate the use of LD_PRELOAD env. variable.